ragsns/javaone-cloudfoundry-hol/ex5/README.md

 ##Exercise 5: Scale the Application

 Scaling an application is relatively straightforward.
-However, it's really upto the application to exploit scaling out by effectively using the multiple instances.
-A Queueing application for instance can scale out by adding more workers.
+However, it's really upto the application to exploit *scale out* by effectively using the multiple instances.
+A Queueing application for instance can *scale out* by adding more workers.

 First, let's scale down the application to 1 instance (if there are multiple instances) by using the following command.